TIPS FOR A GREAT HEADSHOT

 ETC:

-• When in doubt, bring a few extra outfits so we can choose what looks best.
+• When in doubt, bring a few extra clothing pieces so we can choose what looks best when you arrive.

 • Avoid drinking alcohol or smoking.
 Drink plenty of water and get a good night’s sleep the night before your session.
 You’ll look younger, brighter and healthier!